 We’ve since upgraded to a covered litter box, and it does a great job of stopping the smell from spreading through the house.
 Most people recommend covered litter boxes when it comes to preventing cat smell.
 You can even get a box with built-in air filtration to trap even more odors.

 Choosing the right kind of kitty litter isn’t as easy as it sounds.
 There is litter made from clay, synthetics, paper, corn, and wood.
 It can be scented, unscented, clumping, or non-clumping—talk about overwhelming options!

 In general, clumping litter tends to prevent odors the best.
 I’ve also found that scented litter does nothing but barely mask the smell, and you usually end up with a sickening scent of some kind of flower mixed with urine.
-Unscented litter with specific odor-reducing agents has been working well for us.
+An unscented litter with specific odor-reducing agents has been working well for us.

 When picking out litter, remember that your cat’s preference matters.
-Some of our feline friends are especially picky about their choice of litter.
+Some of our feline friends are especially picky about their choice of the litter.
 If they don’t like it, you’ll end up cleaning cat poop off the floor, and that definitely won’t help with the smell.

 Clean the Litter Box More Often

 If you’re not scooping poop at least once a day, you need to clean your litter box more often.
 Most people say you should actually clean the litter box twice a day to best prevent cat smell from taking over your house.

 Twice a day sounds like a lot of work.
 But when you’re cleaning more often, you have less to clean each time.
 It’ll take you about two minutes to get the job done, and having a stench-free house will be worth the effort.
 Make it part of your routine to clean the litter box every morning and evening.